22 Essential Things to Know Before Visiting the Faroe Islands

 Want to travel to the Faroe Islands but not quite sure where to start?

-From how much things cost and how to get around, to safety advice and the photography gear you need - here are our 22 essential Faroe Islands travel tips!
+From how much things cost and how to get around, to safety advice and the photography gear you need - these are our essential Faroe Islands travel tips!

 Rugged.
 Beautiful.
 Wild.